weij5678/NYC-FinalTaxi/docs/Results.md

 # Results and Visualizations

-In this section, we present the key results from the dimension reduction analysis and visualizations to understand the factors influencing tipping and FHV ride trends.
+In this section, we present the key results from K-means clustering, Model-Based Clustering, and Inference to understand the factors influencing tipping and FHV ride trends.

 ---
-## 1. **Principal Component Analysis (PCA)**
+## 1. **K-means Clustering**
-- Initially, three separate principal component analyses were conducted for different times of the day—morning, noon, and evening—excluding tipping variables.
+- Analyzed the clustering based on time period: Rush hour (Morning) vs Non-Rush hour (noon)
-- Since no significant differences were observed across the time periods, a combined principal component analysis was performed without considering time, while still excluding the tipping variables.
+- Performed K-means by initializng using hiearhcical clustering.

-- This allowed for the regression of tips against the important principal components identified, leading to the following observations.
+-

-### a. **Key Principal Components**
+### a. ** Rush Hour K-means Clusters**
 To identify the most important principal components, a scree plot was first generated.

 - **Visualization**: